 Widely regarded as Brian Eno’s best and most influential ambient album, Apollo was written for Al Reinert’s documentary on the Apollo space missions, For All Mankind.
 Music from the album also appeared in the films 28 Days Later, Traffic and Trainspotting.
-This show returns the music to its original conception, as a non-narrative counterpart to NASA footage from the Apollo programme: matching the mesmerizing beauty and tranquil mystery of the moon and Earth; the dizzying scale and humbling feat of engineering involved in taking people to the moon; and capturing the banality and the humour of the astronauts as they skitter about the moon’s surface.
+This show returned the music to its original conception, as a non-narrative counterpart to NASA footage from the Apollo programme: matching the mesmerizing beauty and tranquil mystery of the moon and Earth; the dizzying scale and humbling feat of engineering involved in taking people to the moon; and capturing the banality and the humour of the astronauts as they skitter about the moon’s surface.

 - 31st July – Camp Bestival, Lulworth Castle, Dorset